cbility/YES/README.md

 # YES
 Code for automating processes within YES (Your Energy Source)

-# Local Developer Environment Setup with npm and dotenv
+# Local Developer Environment Setup with Node and npm

-This guide explains how to set up a local development environment using npm and dotenv.
-This will allow code to be dested locally before deployment to the cloud
+This guide explains how to set up a local development environment using Node.js and npm.
+This will allow code to be tested locally before deployment to the cloud

 ## Project Structure